21 Black History Month Movies for Reflection and Celebration

 Raoul Peck, a filmmaker, imagines James Baldwin’s book never finished.

-10. Lee Daniels’ The Butler (2013)
+9. Lee Daniels’ The Butler (2013)

 Cecil eventually strikes out on his own in the 1950s, becoming a hotel valet of such competence and discretion that he is hired as a butler in the White House.

-Additionally, Cecil would serve multiple U.S. Presidents there throughout the decades as a passive observer of history as the American Civil Rights Movement gained traction, despite his family’s problems.
+Additionally, Cecil would serve multiple U.S. Presidents there throughout the decades as a passive observer of history as the American Civil Rights Movement gained traction despite his family’s problems.

 In addition, Cecil must determine if he should take action in his way while his wife, Gloria, battles with her addictions and their stubborn eldest son, Louis, works for a just world.

-12. Malcolm X (1992)
+10. Malcolm X (1992)

 Additionally, his father (a Garveyite Baptist minister) was murdered by the Ku Klux Klan when he was born Malcolm Little.
-Malcolm became a thug and read Elijah Muhammad’s Nation of Islam books while incarcerated.

 Furthermore, when he is released from prison, he preaches the teachings but travels to Mecca.